simonprovost/scikit-longitudinal/README.md

 ### WINDOWS KNOWN ISSUES

-- Git Handling Lines Ending: We recommend that you setup the following git configuration to avoid Windows to automatically add `\r\n` ending symbol line that Linux/MacOS do not understand.
+- Git Handling Lines Ending: We recommend that you setup the following git configuration to avoid Windows to automatically add `\r\n` ending symbol line that Linux/MacOS do not support.
 To configure, use [this command](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings#global-settings-for-line-endings):
   ```bash
   git config --global core.autocrlf true
   ```